MaRDI4NFDI/.github/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist for this PR**:
 - [ ] At least one reviewer has been assigned.
 - [ ] All related issues with further descriptions are linked.

+**Note for linking-issue across repositories**:
+If the issue is not in the same Repository as the PR.
+The issue can be referenced with by typing the following here in this markdown: user/repository#number i.e: MARDI4NFDI/example_repo#1